KenKundert/nestedtext/README.rst

     This version contains some significant changes from version 1.3.0.
 It should be considered an trial version, meaning that the changes it contains may be abandoned or modified before the next stable release.
-Some of these changes are not backward compabitle.
+Some of these changes are not backward compatible.
 Feel free to comment on changes in `GitHub Issues <https://github.com/KenKundert/nestedtext/issues>`_.

     Language changes: